raksonibs/ember-cli-paypal/README.md

 }
 ```

-Your `endPoint` will either be `'https://api.sandbox.paypal.com'` or `'https://api.paypal.com'` depnding on your environment.
+Your `endPoint` will either be `'https://api.sandbox.paypal.com'` or `'https://api.paypal.com'` depending on your environment.
 Your `clientId` and `secret` are provided by your [PayPal Developer Account](https://developer.paypal.com/developer/).

 Currently, the only REST endpoint supported is `POST /v1/payments/payment`.
 Specifically, payment with a credit card.

-The following is the minimum data and proper formt necessary to complete a transaction:
+The following is the minimum data and proper format necessary to complete a transaction:
 ```
 var data = {
     "intent": "sale",